Justinalan0965/Data-Analytics/README.md

 # Data-Analytics
-This repository created to have reference to the Quiz Answers of the course Data Analytics by Google
+This repository is created to have reference to the Quiz Answers of the course Data Analytics by Google